 Hear me out.

-Conventional styles of selling looked something like this:
+The conventional style of selling used to look something like this:

-This method has been unsuccessful for so many individuals and businesses, because they didn’t build an audience before creating it.
+This method has been unsuccessful for so many individuals and businesses because they didn’t build an audience before selling.

-Blogging allows people into your life.
+Blogging brings people into your life through interaction.
 If you think of your favorite bloggers, you might feel like you know them on a somewhat personal level.

-Alternatively, you can also send email blasts with a survey, using Google Forms, to gain valuable information on what your target audience wants.
+Alternatively, you can also send email blasts with a survey, using something like Google Forms, to gain valuable information on what your target audience wants.